 Fixed Wireless internet (WISP) is a better option for many rural residents.
 Not only does it make internet access more available, most WISPs provide faster speeds than DSL.
-Rural high speed internet can have comparable connection speeds and be faster than DSL.
+Rural high-speed internet can have comparable data speeds and can even be faster than DSL.

-Before we get to WISP, let's talk about the pros and cons of Cable vs DSL internet.
+Before we get to how fixed wireless works and what a WISP (wireless internet service provider) is, let's talk about the pros and cons of Cable vs DSL internet.

 DSL stands for "Digital Subscriber Line" The internet signal runs along your existing phone lines into your home for data transmission.
 It works like this: When someone calls you on a regular landline, the signal is a very low frequency using up only a small amount of the shared bandwidth.

 That means there's a lot of “extra space" that can be used for another signal.
 This is where DSL comes in and both informational signals will still be well under peak usage for the line.